119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 4. OEM Quality for Less

 Most used parts are OEM or original equipment manufacturer parts.
-This means the same parts your vehicle came with – they are supposed to fit and function with great reliability.
+This means they are the same parts your vehicle originally came with—designed to fit and function with reliable performance.
 That is a huge benefit as compared to aftermarket parts, which can differ from OEM fit and functionality.
-OEM parts generally function better and match your vehicle much better.
+OEM parts generally perform better and match your vehicle more accurately.
 The best part?
 You get that same OEM quality at a fraction of the cost.
 Many Ontario recyclers also test those parts and often put a short warranty on them.
 You save money, but not performance or safety.

 5. Support for Local Businesses and the Circular Economy